Recommended Global Microbiology Conferences

 Waterless toilets can be effective for rural India, targeting mainly the farming community with the basic premise that there is a dearth of water in most rural areas

 A solar-powered pump is a pump running on electricity generated by photovoltaic panels or the radiated thermal energy available from collected sunlight as opposed to grid electricity or diesel run water pumps

-Solar-based dual pump pipe water supply scheme is a viable solution where development of drinking water supply infrastructure is not feasible in inaccessible areas and places having no natural water sources
+A solar-based dual pump pipe water supply scheme is a viable solution where the development of drinking water supply infrastructure is not feasible in inaccessible areas and places having no natural water sources

-The public sector has a predominant share of 92.5% in hydro sector
+The public sector has a predominant share of 92.5% in the hydro sector

-Private sector owns nearly 7.5% out of the total 42,783 MW but this sector is going to growing fast
+The private sector owns nearly 7.5% of the total 42,783 MW but this sector is going to growing fast

 Research & Development